PeopleFinders.com: Growth

-In 2008 PeopleFinders.com was noted for being one of the fastest growing internet based companies.
+In 2008 PeopleFinders was noted for being one of the fastest growing internet based companies.
 Deloitte, an independent firm that provides audit and consulting services, listed the company as number 24 in the Technology Fast 50 for the Silicon Valley.
 This ranking was based on the amount of revenue growth the company experienced between 2003 and 2007.
 Mark Jensen, Managing Partner, National Venture Capital Services, Deloitte & Touche LLP, stated that PeopleFinders was one of a very few companies to "accomplish such a fast growth rate over the past five years".

 PeopleFinders was also listed as a Deloitte Fast 500 company in both 2008 and 2009.
 Since its inception, PeopleFinders grew from 9 employees to approximately 50 in 2009.
 As of 2020, the number of employees hovers around 75.